-This time of year is busy for everyone.
-For mums with kids, it’s chaotic, to say the least.
+The festive season is busy for everyone.
+For mums with kids still at home, it’s chaotic, to say the least.
 We aren’t just mothers, we’re playing Santa, chef, event planner, and sometimes, even dad.
-The lead up to the “big day” on December 25th often gets in the way of quality time with the children, but this defeats the object.
-Your family is for life, not just for Christmas!
+The lead up to the “big day” on December 25th often gets in the way of time spent with the children, but this defeats the object.
+Quality family time at Christmas is surely what it’s all about?

-You don’t need to go out.
+You really don’t want to go out.
 The shops are packed, money’s tight, and besides, it’s really, really cold.
-But that doesn’t mean you will have a bad time just because you’re staying at home.
+But you can still have a good time even if you’re just staying at home.

 Here’s how to spend some quality family time at Christmas.